kaylumah/hosting/_site/_posts/2021-03-27-set-nuget-metadata-via-msbuild.md

 Rewriting via package path only works for files with an extension.
 For historical purposes, both NuGet and MSBuild treat these files as directories.
 If we had used `LICENSE.txt` over `LICENSE`, we would have been able to modify the name in the package.
 However, our `LICENSE` file can apply both the `Visible` and the `Link` example.For more information regarding Package Icons, see [here](https://docs.microsoft.com/en-us/nuget/reference/msbuild-targets#packing-an-icon-image-file).
 For packing licenses without an extension see [here](https://docs.microsoft.com/en-us/nuget/reference/msbuild-targets#packing-a-file-without-an-extension), and licenses with an extension see [here](https://docs.microsoft.com/en-us/nuget/reference/msbuild-targets#packing-a-license-expression-or-a-license-file)

+> Keep in mind that by adding both Icon and License files to the package, the overall package size slightly increases; this can cause slower restore times on initial package downloads.
+This performance penalty is a trade-off you have to decide for your self.
+Given today's network speeds, I think the impact isn't noticeable.

 ### Set metadata for multiple projects